This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Information about you

-Your name, gender, date of birth, email address, telephone number, mobile number, billing/delivery/supply address, orders and receipts, and a record of the products and services that we provide to you.
+Your name, gender, date of birth, email address, telephone number, mobile number, spoken language(s), billing/delivery/supply address, orders and receipts, home ownership status, a record of the products and services that we provide to you, other information that may be required to check your identity, and audio-visual or audio footage of you / and your premises.

 Service and usage information